A powerful answer from an incredible rescue story

 Dog or No Dog?

 Here is my answer in the strongest possible terms.
 If someone plans to bring a dog on a hike, they must be prepared to care for that dog should she become injured, and if that means carrying her down the mountain for several miles, so be it.
 If committing to that is not possible, then leave her home.
 Taking a big dog up and down a severe rocky slope can cause paw cuts, rockslides, twisted, shredded or jammed legs, and then what?
-Who can carry a big dog other than an active-duty Navy Seal (or a Pararescueman or PJ), maybe?
+Who can carry a big dog other than an active-duty Navy Seal or an Ironman?

 The lead rescuer wound up owning Missy, which was surely a wonderful and right outcome.
-The first thing he did was to rename her Lucky, the same name as Emme’s formal name, Lucky Lady Emme.
-They are both lucky dogs.
+The first thing he did was to rename her Lucky, and both he and the dog were lucky indeed.